cubiclesoft/php-ext-qolfuncs/README.md

 Returns:  A 2D array containing the exported pixel colors on success, emits a notice and returns a boolean of false on error.

-This long-overdue function massively improves performance when working with gd images at the pixel level.
-Calling `imagecolorat()` in a loop is painfully slow.
+This function improves performance when working with gd images at the pixel level.
+Calling `imagecolorat()` in a loop is slow.
 For example, when processing a 3000x5000 pixel image, that's 15 million function calls to `imagecolorat()` to access every pixel of the image.
 This function can rapidly export any portion of the image as a userland 2D array of integers.
 Instead of 15 million PHP function calls, even one call per row would be a mere 5,000 function calls.

 Target audience:  All users who use gd to do image processing.

-Why it should be added to PHP core:  Notably improved performance.
+Why it should be added to PHP core:  Improved performance.
 Also, PECL ImageMagick has a similar but more advanced function.

 How it should be incorporated into PHP core:  As-is into `ext/gd/gc.c`.
 Although PHP 8.x changed things up for gd, so it will need some minor code cleanup.